 2015: KC wears four combos this season: white/white/red socks, white/red/white, red/white/red and red/red/red.

 • • •

 2016: Kansas City, noted for their rather conservative taste as other teams fell prey to the mix and match era of the 2010s, go full throttle with six uniform combinations this season.
-White jerseys are worn with white pants and white socks, white pants and red socks, red pants and white socks.
-Red jerseys are worn with white pants and red socks, red pants and red socks and for the Thursday night Color Rush against the Raiders for Week 14, red pants and red socks without the usual white sanitary socks.
+White jerseys are worn with white pants and white socks, white pants and red socks, and red pants with white socks.
+Red jerseys are worn with white pants and red socks, red pants and red socks, and for the Thursday night Color Rush against the Raiders for Week 14, red pants and red socks without the usual white sanitary socks.

 • • •

 2017: Four uni combos take the field: white/red/white, red/white/red, red/red/red (with white sannies), red/red/red (without sannies).